missymlythe/Calculator/README.md

       •	Trigonometric functions that converts the given number into a specific value

-      •	Functions of different buttons like operator buttons, delete button, clear button , percent button, and others.
+      •	Functions of different buttons like operator buttons, delete button, clear button , percent button, and others

       •	Square root function